brainsandspace/roz/README.md

 # CURRENTLY ABANDONED AND BROKEN
-*I plan to cmoe back to it once I start actually using TDD practices.
+*I plan to come back to it once I start actually using TDD practices.
 Then it has potential to actually be useful for me.*

 # Roz
 ![logo](./docs/images/roz_32.png) *always watching* ![logo](./docs/images/roz_32_reverse.png)